A Critical Appreciation Of Meditation For Martial Arts & Self Defence Assessing It’s Benefits, Importance, Purpose and Development Of Ki

 The term meditation indicates a wide-ranging variety of practices that includes techniques designed to promote relaxation and increase internal energy or life force such as Qi, Ki and Prana etc. A particularly determined form of meditation aims at effortlessly sustained single-pointed concentration desired to unlock an indestructible sense of positive mental well-being while engaging in any life activity.

 The word meditation carries different meanings in different contexts.
-Meditation has been practiced since antiquity as an integral part of many Asian martial arts systems such as Gong Fu, Aikido, Kuk Sool Won, Hapkido and hybrid systems like Sakiado and Tukido just to name some.
+Meditation has been practiced since antiquity as an integral part of many Asian martial arts systems.
 As martial artists, we understand that meditation can formulate a fantastic sense of calmness and self-centredness that is crucial in hectic situations.
 Whether we are talking about dojo training, real-life self-defence or just everyday life, having the correct state of mind in the face of adversity is crucial.

 Just as with any other skill, our ability in meditation improves over time and with regular practice.
 Meditation is often used to clear the mind, improve calmness and help to prepare individuals to better handle whatever challenges they encounter.
 For centuries, martial art masters have taught their students that meditation creates an optimal state of mind and increases martial power.
 They have also concluded that meditation improves many health concerns, such as high blood pressure, depression and anxiety as well as combating disease.